2011 Vancouver Whitecaps FC season: World Football Challenge

 On April 14 it was announced that the Whitecaps would host Manchester City as part of the 2011 World Football Challenge.

 Cascadia Cup

-The Whitecaps have had a long-standing rivalry with the Pacific Northwest clubs Seattle Sounders and Portland Timbers, dating back to the 1970s when ancestry clubs of the same name played in the original and now-defunct North American Soccer League.
+The Whitecaps have had a long-standing rivalry with the Pacific Northwest clubs Seattle Sounders FC and Portland Timbers, dating back to the 1970s when ancestry clubs of the same name played in the original and now-defunct North American Soccer League.
 The tri-member tournament will continue with the expansion of the Whitecaps and the Timbers.
 The winner is determined through league matches between the sides, and the club with the best record against both sides wins the trophy.

 The Cascadia Cup was awarded to the Seattle Sounders on September 24 when the Sounders defeated the Whitecaps 3–1 at Empire Field.
 Vancouver finished in third place after losing to Portland on October 2.